Dividing Digital Assets in your Divorce

 Digital assets are all the intangible pieces of property that “live” on a hard drive or in a cloud storage platform.
 These include:

 - Digital music libraries;

 - Streaming services like Netflix and Hulu; and

 - Video game content worth real currency, such as custom content and upgrades within the game.

 In a divorce, all of the couple’s marital assets are subject to equitable distribution.
 If a digital asset was developed during the marriage, it is marital property.
 For example, if a married couple created a Youtube channel together and monetized it, the Youtube channel is a valuable piece of martial property.

 The issue with dividing many types of digital property is obvious: you cannot cut a social media profile in half.
 Neither can you easily transfer ownership of many digital assets – often, this is against their terms of service.
 So the only remaining way to appropriately divide a couple’s digital assets in this case is to distribute them to the spouses individually, taking care to give each partner an appropriate share of the couple’s assets, digital and tangible alike, according to Florida’s property distribution guidelines.

 Work with Draper Law Office to Complete your Divorce

-If you are preparing to end your marriage, contact our team of experienced divorce lawyers at Draper Law Office today to schedule your initial consultation in one of our three convenient office locations: Kissimmee, Orlando, and St. Cloud.
+If you are preparing to end your marriage, contact our team of experienced divorce lawyers at Draper Law Office today to schedule your initial consultation in one of our two convenient office locations: Kissimmee, and Orlando.
 Contact our firm online or by calling 866-767-4711 to get started.